 After you’ve finished, you can talk with a hims online psychiatry provider who will discuss treatment plans with you.

 Clinical depression is a mood disorder, also sometimes referred to as major depressive disorder or MDD.

 It’s one of the most common forms of mental illness in the world, and is caused by a combination of genetic, environmental, biological and psychological factors.

-This means it could be a chemical imbalance in the brain and a job loss or global pandemic that send you into a depressive state.
+This means it could be an issue of individual brain chemistry and a job loss or global pandemic that send you into a depressive state.

 Some risk factors for depression, or things that could make you more likely to experience depression include: a family or personal history of depression, major life trauma or stressors, and certain illnesses and medications.

 It’s believed depression affects some 5% of American adults.
 But as many as half of cases go undiagnosed and unrecognized.